MorrisWalkerUK/milestone-project-one/TESTING.md

 The website passed all tests using the W3C HTML Validator tool.
 There were some warnings but nothing of any significance.

+<a href="/Nu Html Checker Milestone 1.pdf">To view the HTML Validator report click here</a>

 ### Home Page
 <h2 align="center"><img src=""></h2>